nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Tag | A miscellaneous piece of information about the pool, passenger, or driver that isn't captured by the other fields but is good to have.
 Price | The amount of money a passenger is willing to pay for the carpooling trip.
 Alphanumeric | A combination of letters and numbers only.
-Home Folder | The folder where the app's data will be stored.
+Home Folder | The folder where the app's data is stored.
 JSON | A file format usually used to save data in a format that is still relatively readable and that can be opened and edited easily.
 Command Line Interface (CLI) | An interface that relies primarily on text input and little to no point and click UI elements exist.